 In order to apply for this visa, either in your home country or at the UK border, you will need an unconditional acceptance letter.
 This is a letter from us (the Condé Nast College) confirming your enrollment on the course.
 We can only issue this letter once we have received your full payment of the tuition fee.
 We then send you the original copy of the letter, which you will need for the short-term study visa application.
 Please note that photocopies and scans are not accepted.

-Students whose first language is not English must have a score of 6+ on the IELTS in each of the four components.
+Students whose first language is not English must have a UKVI IELTS score of 6.5 or higher.
 For more information follow the link.

 While the Condé Nast College of Fashion and Design provides directional links and support to prospective students requiring study visas, ultimately it is each student’s personal responsibility to ensure that they have met all of their visa requirements, and the College does not take any responsibility for non-issued visas.